Henrique-Camargo/Henrique-camargo/README.md

   - 🌱 I’m currently Software Engineering student at Cruzeiro do Sul University

-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with mobile development with Android and IOS.
+  - 🔭 Looking for my first opportunity as a backend developer using Java and Spring Boot
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 20 years old, currently living in Brazil. software engineering student with a working knowledge of English.
-I have experience with SQL, Kotlin, and Java, and I am currently studying Flutter and Dart.
-My main focus is on advancing my skills in mobile development
+  - 💬 I’m 20 years old, currently living in Brazil.
+I’m a Software Engineering student with working English proficiency.
+I have experience with SQL, NoSQL, and Java, and I’m currently focusing on backend development with Spring Boot and web services.

   - ⚡ I like reading, a good manga, or comics, as well as watching movies, anime and playing games!
 I believe that our personal interests contribute to a more accurate perception of things and to solving problems.
 </details>